 The word 'aware' is sometimes used instead of 'awake' 'enlightened' or 'conscious' but why so many double meaning words to describe something so simple?
 There are many promises offered by becoming 'awake', 'aware', 'conscious' and 'enlightened' and much money made from self-promotion.

-This common process Is the result of education improving our knowledge, which leads us to greater understanding and towards psychological maturity which is the object of the process described about, with so many names and with so many best selling books to its credit.
+This common process is the result of education and of improving our knowledge, which leads us to greater understanding and towards psychological maturity which is the object of the process described about, with so many names and with so many best selling books to its credit.
 Maturity is not a self-absorbed state, but one that includes responsibility that can be shared to the advancement of the self, others and the world at large, including other species which share this finite and unique planet with us.
-Take for instance, a basic and common emotion - fear - it exists to keep us safe, to prevent harm to others and ourselves andloved ones.
+Take for instance, a basic and common emotion - fear - it exists to keep us safe, to prevent harm to others and ourselves and others.
 Take this away, and we are around impetuous, dangerous people.
-Psychopaths have no feelings, no fear.
+Psychopaths have no feelings, and no fear.

-We must question in order to move forward and create a better world that these common words imply and help us to achieve something of any lasting value.
-For some, questioning might result in a new life path as a result.
+We must question in order to move forward and create a better world that these common words imply.
+We need help to achieve something of lasting value.
+For some, questioning might result in a new life path.
 Our society offers us so many opportunities for new ideas, new learning, new growth.
 It is possible to find peace of mind and contentment, to find time to challenge the accepted norms, about politics, religion, etc., and take action to relieve suffering for those most in need.
 Realising our potentials as an intelligent, caring and educated person can develop new talents and abilities.
-We can be thankful and know that we are far more richly blessed than billions of others who are alive today and who have none of our taken for granted, options.
+We can be thankful and know that we are far more richly blessed than billions of others who are alive today and who have none of our ‘taken for granted’, options.

-We might ask those who are considered 'spiritual' what this process entails.
-Often the result is an increased sensitivity to the suffering of others and a marked campaign for justice for those who are oppressed or suffering without support.
-For some this process is a consideration of whether there is a god and what religious beliefs are believable and what are indoctrination.
+We might ask those who are considered 'spiritual' what this improved way of being entails.
+Often the result of ‘realisation’ is an increased sensitivity to the suffering of others and a marked campaign for justice for those who are oppressed or suffering.
+For some this process is a consideration of whether there is a god and what religious beliefs are believable and which are indoctrination.
 Everyone is entitled to their personal belief and no-one should be co-erced to believe what they are told.

 For some, it might mean letting go of a long held resentment and finding forgiveness after many years of bitterness.
-For others, is the realisation that we don't have all the answers and we don't even know what questions to ask.
+For others, it is the realisation that we don't have all the answers and we don't even know what questions to ask.
 Therefore we need to embark upon a search.
-We might suddently realise that adulthood is not as we we led to believe it would be whilst growing up, so there is an awakening to reality, to complexity and it might not be what he hoped it would be.
+We might suddenly realise that adulthood is not as we were led to believe it would be, so there is an awakening to reality, to complexity and it might not be what he hoped it would be.
 This involves a re-assessment of our assumptions and expectations.
 'Awakening', 'consciousness', 'enlightenment' are euphemisms for facing reality and making a re-evaluation that might result in a shock when we suddenly learn who we are, how we relate to others, and what responsibilities we have for ourselves, others, and our planet.

 For me, it means to be more aware my own requirement for tranquility and contentment.
 When I look across the planet, I see how humanity has grown in numbers and how consumerism has taken place at the expense of pollution and of other species that have just as much right to live in their habitat.
 We do not know just how much other species are suffering due to human selfishness and ignorance.
-Toxity of soil, sea and sky is due to mankind.
-Our 'consciousness' should include an understanding that we are responsible for the future wellbeing of all life on our planet and that global warming is the greatest threat to life on our planet.
+Toxicity of soil, sea and sky is due to mankind.
+Our 'consciousness' should include an understanding that we are responsible for the future wellbeing of all life on our planet and that this and melting ice caps is the greatest threat to life on our planet.

 Humanity has contributed to the huge suffering of other species over the millennia.
 When my time comes to leave this life, I will think about the species that have been tortured and mercilessly used and those that have become extinct - and I will grieve!
 I will be leaving a truly incredible and unique planet that has such beauty and magnificence and I will be immensely sad that this was not fully recognised by the billions of people who inhabit the planet and are using up its precious finite resources.